v12technology/fluxtion/docs/cookbook/subscriptiption_functional.md

 - A [SubscriptionManager]({{site.fluxtion_src_runtime}}/input/SubscriptionManager.java)  instance is injected into the node,
 - The node creates An [EventSubscription]({{site.fluxtion_src_runtime}}/node/EventSubscription.java) with classtype: SharePriceEvent and filterString: MSFT
 - Subscribe is called on the injected SubscriptionManager with the EventSubscription created above
+- Adds a teardown method that calls SubscriptionManager.unsubscribe()
 - The SubscriptionManager forwards the EventSubscription to any registered EventHandler

 Full code: